syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

    The following are the properties that meet the appropriate endpoint.

    contract: This property indicates the contract that the endpoint is exposing.
-Here you are referring IOlapGaugeService contract and hence it is "MvcApplication1.wcf.IOlapGaugeService".
+Here you are referring IOlapGaugeService contract and it is "MvcApplication1.wcf.IOlapGaugeService".

    binding: In this application you can use webHttpBinding to post and receive the requests and responses between client-end and service-end.